xPatricki/WSB_prog_w_zastosowaniach/README.md

 ## Requirements

-- PHP 8.1 or higher
+- PHP 8.2 or higher
 - Composer
-- MySQL or another Laravel-supported database
+- MySQL 8.0 or higher
 - Node.js and npm (for frontend assets)
+- Docker Desktop (optional, for containerized setup)

 ## Installation